 - Internal communications

-In addition to drafting an effective non-disclosure contract, our Plano and Frisco employment attorneys can also review your current systems and policies and correct security gaps that could expose your business to harmful disclosure.
+In addition to drafting an effective non-disclosure contract, we can also review your current systems and policies to identify and correct security gaps that could expose your business to harmful disclosure.
 By incorporating fundamental risk management methods from the beginning, you can avoid costly, time-consuming litigation and the possibility of irreparable damage arising from unintended data disclosure.

 Trade Secret Litigation

-If your competitor or the general public gains access to classified business information, your business may suffer substantial damage, especially if your business is built around the proprietary information.
+If your competitor or the general public gains access to classified business information, your business may suffer substantial damage, especially if your business is built around trade secrets.
 Tech companies, restaurants, manufacturing, stock trading, pharmaceutical sales and other industries rely on keeping data in-house in order to remain competitive.
 In some businesses, such as law and medicine, your company may be held liable for release of confidential information about your clients or patients.

-Although you cannot restore the secret status of information after its release, you can mitigate damages and recover the losses caused by disclosure of proprietary information.
+Although you cannot restore the secret status of information after its release, you can mitigate damages and recover the losses caused by disclosure with trade secret litigation and the protections afforded by the Texas Uniform Trade Secrets Act.
 Our lawyers take immediate action that might include:

 - Sending a cease and desist letter to the employee or contractor who wrongfully disclosed the information

 - Obtaining an injunction from the court forbidding the worker from further disclosure of confidential information

 - Seeking an injunction against your competitor so they cannot act on proprietary information